-Perhaps more than with any other issue, this is especially true when it comes to defining love.
+Perhaps more than with any other issue, this is especially true when it comes to love.

-Misunderstandings over love are more foundational to bad communication, bad philosophies, and bad policies than misunderstandings about anything else.
+Misunderstandings over love are more central to bad communication, bad philosophies, and bad policies than misunderstandings about anything else.

-How we begin to define what love actually is directly influences every other idea we have regarding interaction with other persons.
+How we define what love actually is directly influences every other idea we have regarding interaction with other people.

-You will be hard-pressed to find anyone who doesn’t believe that there is a thing called “love” that is central to human life.
-Nearly everyone agrees on that point.
+It’s to find anyone who doesn’t believe that there is a thing called “love” that is important in human life.
+Nearly everyone agrees on that.

 But what in the world is it?

-There are a lot of problems surrounding the term “love” because we use it to define a number of different things: infatuation, lust, happiness, passion, desire.
+There are a lot of problems surrounding the word “love” because we use it to define a number of different things: infatuation, lust, happiness, passion, desire.

-So let’s try to break it down into its constituent parts and see if we can agree on the core of the issue.
+So let’s try to break it down into its parts and see if we can agree on its core.

 The first thing that comes to mind when we talk about love is feelings.
 Our society often uses feelings alone to define love – if I love you it’s because you make me feel a certain way, so love must be a feeling (sorry, Boston).

-For many people, that is probably the extent of the meaning of love.
-That’s why the divorce rate is so incredibly high – if love is a feeling, when I stop feeling a specific way about you, it must mean I don’t love you anymore.
+For many people, that is indeed probably all love is.
+That’s why the divorce rate is so high – if love is a feeling, when I stop feeling a certain way about you, it must mean I don’t love you anymore.

-Anyone who has a decent amount of life experience understands that feelings are fickle and can change sporadically, but nonetheless most of us would consider ending a marriage if our feelings were acting strange.
+While anyone who has a decent amount of life experience understands that feelings are fickle and can change all the time, even so many of us would consider ending a marriage if our feelings were acting strange.

-Maybe that is indeed the extent of love; maybe it is only some kind of emotion.
+And maybe that actually is the extent of love; maybe it is only some kind of emotion.

 But that is a very recent idea and not how love has historically been understood.
 Within the Judeo-Christian mindset, the core of love is a principle – a decision of the will.

-We still give this lip-service in wedding vows.
-But when the rubber hits the road and feelings change, our actions carry out what we deeply believe.
+We still give this lip-service in wedding vows (committing till death do us part, among other things).
+But when the rubber hits the road and feelings change, our actions carry out what we truly believe instead of what we say we believe.

-As a society our actions are stating that we think love is a feeling and marriage is contingent on that transitory feeling.
+As a society our actions are stating that we think love is a feeling and marriage is dependent on that transitory feeling.

-I think the efficacy of this belief is evident when we take a good look at the health of the West – it ain’t very good.
+I think the efficacy of this belief is evident when we take a good look at the health of West society – it ain’t very good.

-Just as with fleeting emotions, just as with the consumerism that is imbedded in our subconscious, love becomes just another thing to be picked up or discarded according to our whims, because we think it’s only about one person: me.
+Just as with fleeting emotions, just as with the consumerism that is embedded in our subconscious, love becomes another thing to be picked up or discarded according to our whims, because we think it’s only about one person: me.